Sergey Suchkov, National Center for Human Photosynthesis, Mexico

 Hypertension is rapidly becoming one of the most pressing global public health concerns—and in Bangladesh, the banking profession is quietly bearing the brunt of it.
 Long working hours, chronic stress, and sedentary lifestyles are part and parcel of a banker’s routine [....] » Read More

-Title : Determinants of Crimean-Congo hemorrhagic fever (CCHF) outbreaks in Khyber Pakhtunkhwa, Pakistan: A retrospective cross sectional study
+Title : Determinants of Crimean-Congo Hemorrhagic Fever (CCHF) outbreaks in Khyber Pakhtunkhwa, Pakistan: A retrospective cross sectional study

-Muhammad Gul Sartaj, Health Department ,Peshawar, Pakistan
+Muhammad Gul Sartaj, Health Department, Pakistan

 Introduction: Crimean-Congo Hemorrhagic Fever (CCHF), a viral tick-borne zoonotic disease with high mortality rates, poses a particular threat in Pakistan during religious event of Eid-ul-Azha, due to increased contact with livestock.
 This study aims to analyze CCHF cases from th [....] » Read More